SYNOPSIS

 MACHINE-READABLE OUTPUT

-Given the --machine-readable option, tlmgr writes to stdout in the fixed line-oriented format described here, and the usual informational messages for human consumption are written to stderr (normally they are written to stdout).
+With the --machine-readable option, tlmgr writes to stdout in the fixed line-oriented format described here, and the usual informational messages for human consumption are written to stderr (normally they are written to stdout).
 The idea is that a program can get all the information it needs by reading stdout.

-update and install actions
+Machine-readable update and install output

 The output format is as follows: